Vpsalmuel/printf/README.md

-This is the first group project done by i and samuel
+This is the first group project done by samuel Daniel and Oyeyipo olaoluwa ebenezer